 - Your DJ wants to impress some cute girl by honoring her request to play the same song four times during the evening, even though no one dances to it.

-- Someone asks your DJ to play a song from their iPod without previewing it.
+- Someone asks your DJ to play a song from their iPhone without previewing it.

 - Your DJ wants to play some of HIS favorite music, even though it's not danceable.